 - Couples who wake easily

-- Shoppers who want softer comfort with support
+- Shoppers who want a softer surface with steady support

 Where it falls short